-- As a consequence of the Proposed Development occupying a constrained site and the proposals incorporating the retention of the existing façade, it is not possible to accommodate servicing within the Site.
-The proposals seek to retain the existing arrangement whereby all servicing activity can be accommodated on-street, as has been historically undertaken for the retail units at ground floor, utilising space that is available across the Site frontage which has understood to operate without significant impact upon the highway network. - 6.35 It is anticipated that vehicles will take advantage of the existing loading bay located across the Site frontage on Finchley Road which measures c.22m in length and restricts all stopping from Monday to Saturday from 7am to 7pm with the exception of loading which is permitted Monday to Saturday between 10am-4pm for a maximum of 20 minutes. - 6.36 The existing Site is formed of four separate retail units which would have generated their own demands for deliveries throughout the day.
-Each retail unit could be reasonably expected to generate in the order of 2-3 deliveries per day, equating to as many as 8-12 deliveries per day. - 6.37 To calculate the anticipated servicing demands of the hotel, consideration has been given to the likely requirements across a typical week for which the following number of deliveries could be expected, equating to 2-3 deliveries per day: - Approx 6x linen deliveries; - Approx 6x food supply/other consumables deliveries; - 1x alcohol delivery; - Approx 5x refuse and recycling collections; and, - Approx 2 x general deliveries (e.g. stationary).
+As a consequence of the Proposed Development occupying a constrained site and the proposals incorporating the retention of the existing façade, it is not possible to accommodate servicing within the Site.
+The proposals seek to retain the existing arrangement whereby all servicing activity can be accommodated on-street, as has been historically undertaken for the retail units at ground floor, utilising space that is available across the Site frontage which has understood to operate without significant impact upon the highway network.

+- 6.28 It is anticipated that vehicles will take advantage of the existing loading bay located across the Site frontage on Finchley Road which measures c.22m in length and restricts all stopping from Monday to Saturday from 7am to 7pm with the exception of loading which is permitted Monday to Saturday between 10am-4pm for a maximum of 20 minutes. - 6.29 The existing Site is formed of four separate retail units which would have generated their own demands for deliveries throughout the day.
+Each retail unit could be reasonably expected to generate in the order of 2-3 deliveries per day, equating to as many as 8-12 deliveries per day. - 6.30 To calculate the anticipated servicing demands of the hotel, consideration has been given to the likely requirements across a typical week for which the following number of deliveries could be expected, equating to 2-3 deliveries per day: - Approx 6x linen deliveries; - Approx 6x food supply/other consumables deliveries; - 1x alcohol delivery; - Approx 5x refuse and recycling collections; and, - Approx 2 x general deliveries (e.g. stationary). - 6.31 With respect to the restaurant unit, it is expected that the following deliveries / servicing activity will be undertaken: - Daily waste collection; - Daily post-delivery (Royal Mail); - Daily goods delivery; and, - Ad-hoc additional deliveries (expected once weekly). - 6.32 Based on the above, it is expected that the restaurant element would expect in the order of 2-3 deliveries per day which would be equivalent to that which has historically been the case for the existing Site and each of the individual retail units.

-- 6.38 With respect to the retail/café/restaurant unit, it is expected that the following deliveries / servicing activity will be undertaken: - Daily waste collection; - Daily post-delivery (Royal Mail); - Daily goods delivery; and, - Ad-hoc additional deliveries (expected once weekly). - Based on the above, it is expected that the retail unit would expect in the order of 2/3 deliveries per day which would be equivalent to that which has historically been the case for the existing Site and each of the individual retail units. - 6.40 The proposed residential element of the development is anticipated to generate up to 1 delivery each day associated (based on a typical demand of up to 15 deliveries per day per 100 residential dwellings). - As such, the Proposed Development is anticipated to generate a demand for 5-7 deliveries per day (2-3 hotel deliveries; 2-3 retail deliveries and 1 residential delivery).
-The proposed development is likely to generate a decrease in the number of deliveries per day in comparison to the existing situation, reducing the demand upon the loading bay across the Site frontage during the hours of control. - A draft Delivery and Servicing Plan (DSP) has been submitted as part of the planning application which provides further details of the servicing management to be implemented at the development.
+6.33 As such, the Proposed Development is anticipated to generate a demand for 4-6 deliveries per day (2-3 hotel deliveries; and 2-3 restaurant deliveries).
+The Proposed Development is likely to generate a decrease in the number of deliveries per day in comparison to the existing situation, reducing the demand upon the loading bay across the Site frontage during the hours of control.

+A draft Delivery and Servicing Plan (DSP) has been submitted as part of the planning application which provides further details of the servicing management to be implemented at the development.
 This is a benefit of the proposals which will mitigate any potential effects and enable deliveries to be coordinated.

-Refuse Collection
+Waste Collection